 An IDE-like tool for legislative drafting

-We have an interactive mock-up of some of the functions of an imaginary tool for legislative drafters - please try it out.
+Meanwhile we have an interactive mock-up of some of the functions of an imaginary tool for legislative drafters - please try it out (and see the explanations in our newsletter).

 A screenshot of the mock-up of a drafting tool